panda-madness/turbo-site/docs/reference/events.md

 * `turbo:render` fires after Turbo renders the page.
 This event fires twice during an application visit to a cached location: once after rendering the cached version, and again after rendering the fresh version.

 * `turbo:load` fires once after the initial page load, and again after every Turbo visit.
 Access visit timing metrics with the `event.detail.timing` object.

+## Turbo Stream

+* `turbo:before-stream-render` fires once before a `turbo-stream` element performs it's action.
+You can access the stream element via `event.target`.
+Cancel this event to prevent the action.